-You can also see one of two large, copper-colored cans
+The previous photo also shows one of the large, copper-colored cans

 underneath the chassis.
 At first, I wasn't

-sure what these big cans might be.
+sure what these big cans were.
 When the schematic arrived a few days later,

-I discovered that they hold intermediate frequency (IF) coils,
+I discovered that they hold intermediate frequency (IF) transformers;

-The drive mechanism for the tuner dial is also unique.
+The drive mechanism for the tuner dial is a little different.